Skip to content

 key: my-ca-cert-key

-certSecret: # Optional, pointing to a secret reference which contains the Cert.
+certSecret: # Optional, a secret reference which contains the client certificate.

 name: my-cert